Inca Ruins of Peru

 Pisac is a village situated in the Sacred Valley.
 The name Pisac (sometimes referred to as Pisaq) means partridge (a type of bird) in the local Quechua language.
 It was customary in Inca architecture to design cities in the shape of an animal, and in the case of Pisac, it’s built in the shape of a partridge!

 The other main attraction for visiting Pisac is to hike to the Pisac Ruins, which sit high above the village on a triangular plateau – you can find the start of this trail near the church in town.
 It’s a steep 610 meter climb (2000 feet) but the views of the Urubamba Valley, the close up detail of the terraces, the ancient footpaths and tunnels make the climb well worthwhile.
-You can hike to the Pisac Ruins on day 2 of our 'Jaguar' guided adventure tour in Peru.
+You can hike to the Pisac Ruins on our 'Jaguar', 'Alpaca', 'Chinchilla', 'Iguana', and 'Capybara'.

 Photo: Beautiful Pisac Ruins, Peru